One of the most important steps in having a heart transplant is getting placed on the transplant waiting list.

 Temple's Advanced Heart Failure & Transplantation Program is one of the most experienced heart transplant programs in the country.
 If you're a transplant candidate, our team guides you through the process of:

-- Getting on the list
+- Getting on the transplant list after a medical evaluation from your cardiologist

-- Life after a transplant
+- Life after a transplant, including follow-up appointments and lifestyle changes

 What Is the Transplant Waiting List?